6 Reasons Why Agios Prokopios in Naxos, Greece is Total Beach Perfection

 The water at Agios Prokopios, it’s not only a gorgeous colour, it’s so brilliantly crystal clear, it feels like a swimming pool.
 Diving into this water is like being reborn.
 And no I’m not exaggerating.
 There’s literally not 1 speck of opacity spoiling the incredible clarity of this fantastic sea.

 The beach is covered with champagne coloured sand that’s… not quite sand.

 The sand on Agios Prokopios is at that magical point in its evolution from rock to sand, where it’s still soft enough to walk on without pain, but not so small that it sticks to every surface of your body.

-Growing up a landlocked Canadian, the importance of sand quality, was something I never quite understood until I met my Mediterranean husband, and started spending real time on the beach during summer.
+Growing up a landlocked Canadian, the importance of sand quality, was something I never quite understood until I spent serious time in the Mediterranean, and started spending real time on the beach during summer.
 But boy, do I get it now.

 Is there anything more annoying than walking all over the fine grains of sand that you’ve invariably tracked into your hotel room after a day at the beach?
 Or worse yet, finally lying down at the end of a long day, and finding it all over your bed.